FredKSchott/pika-pack/README.md

   <img alt="Logo" src="https://i.imgur.com/jDuCvhg.gif" width="720">
 </p>

-Now that your package is built, what do you do? npm's "publish" command has also always left a lot to be desired.
-We're big fans of Sindre Sorhus's [np](https://github.com/sindresorhus/np) (a self-described "better npm publish") which adds an easy-to-follow, step-by-step flow to package publishing.
+We've brought our favorite parts of [np](https://github.com/sindresorhus/np) (a self-described "better npm publish") into @pika/pack.
+With the `publish` command there's no need to worry about how to publish your package once you've built it.

-To make it as easy to publish pika-built packages as it is to build them, we've brought our favorite parts of [np](https://github.com/sindresorhus/np) into the new `pack publish` command.
-Running this in your top-level project will prompt you through version bumping, tagging, and finally releasing your self-contained `pkg/` sub-directory.
+Run `pack publish` in your project and @pika/pack will walk you through version bumping, tagging your release, generating a fresh build, and finally publishing your package.